o19s/hello-ltr/README.md

 # Hello LTR :)

-The overall goal of this project is to demonstrate all of the steps required to work with LTR in Elasticsearch or Solr.
-There's two modes of running.
-Just running and editing notebooks in a docker container.
-Or local development (also requiring docker to run the search engine).
+The overall goal of this project is to demonstrate all the steps required to work with LTR in Elasticsearch, Solr, or OpenSearch.
+There are two modes of running this project.
+You can run and edit notebooks in a docker container or you can do local development on the notebooks and connect to the search engine(s) running in Docker.

 ## No fuss setup: You just want to play with LTR